mrzealot/absolem/index.md

 - the whole thing -- like the keyboard plans themselves -- is [generated procedurally](https://github.com/mrzealot/absolem/blob/master/plans/absolem.js#L505), so there are definitely some differences in the angles and the distances
 - the tail is now short, because why would it be long in the first place?
 - it now has a "head" with little "antennae"
-- it has 5 "bars" in either side (representing the 5 columns of the board), of which only 3 remains for the lower region (representing the thumb keys)
+- it has 5 "bars" on either side (representing the 5 columns of the board), of which only 3 remains for the lower region (representing the thumb keys)

 The end result got engraved onto the cover layer, and I'm very pleased with how it turned out.